How to playfully teach a child new activities

 Game No. 7

 Take in a fist a small toy, get your hand behind the screen (a bowl, box, diaper, paper) and leave the toy there.
-Then show the child your empty hand and ask: "Where is she?"
+Then show the child your empty palm and ask: "Where is she?"
 Help him to get the toy himself.

 Game No. 8